DPDK/dpdk/doc/guides/sample_app_ug/hello_world.rst

     $ ./build/helloworld -c f -n 4

-Refer to *Intel® DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.
+Refer to *DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.

 Explanation